hunter6073/OneForAll-CPP/README.md

     3. Search for what you need in the respective script, you can do keyword search or simply scroll into the feature function to check everything
     4. You can match the output with the original code via the unique output indexes

+* Note:
-* Note: this project is created using visual studio 2019 on windows.
+This project is created using visual studio 2019 on windows.
 If you choose to use a different IDE or use linux system to compile this program, then please change the headers accordingly to avoid errors.
-Currently a suitable version for other operating systems is being developed underway.
+A suitable version for other operating systems is being developed underway.

-* The code are originally from "C++: The complete reference, fourth edition" by Herbert Schildt and some are from microsoft's winsocket documentation.
+The code are originally from "C++: The complete reference, fourth edition" by Herbert Schildt and some are from microsoft's winsocket documentation.

 * Progress:
-* Next step is to add in keywords for easy searching and perhaps try a python version?
+Next step is to add in keywords for easy searching and perhaps try a python version?
 Or maybe java?

 Have fun with the script, hope it helps in any way possible.
 ONE FOR ALL, ALL FOR ONE!